Humphrey Stafford, 1st Duke of Buckingham: Battle of St Albans

-The Yorkists realised what Buckingham—"prevaricating with courtesy", says Armstrong—was trying to do and battle commenced while negotiations were still taking place: Richard, Earl of Warwick, launched a surprise attack at around ten o'clock in the morning.
+The Yorkists realised what Buckingham—"prevaricating with courtesy", says Armstrong—was trying to do and battle commenced while negotiations were still taking place: Warwick launched a surprise attack at around 10 AM.
 Buckingham commanded the King's army of 2,500 men, although his coordination of the town's defence was problematic, giving the initiative to the Yorkists.
 Although the defences that Buckingham had organised successfully checked the Yorkists' initial advance, Warwick took his force through gardens and houses to attack the Lancastrians in the rear.
 The battle was soon over, and had lasted between half an hour and an hour with only about 50 casualties.
-They included senior Lancastrian captains: Somerset, the Earl of Northumberland and Lord Clifford had all been killed.
+These included senior Lancastrian captains: Somerset, Northumberland, and Clifford, were killed.
 Buckingham himself was wounded three times in the face by arrows—and sought sanctuary in the abbey.
 His son appears to have been badly wounded.
 A chronicler reported that some Yorkist soldiers, intent on looting, entered the abbey to kill Buckingham, but that the Duke was saved by York's personal intervention.
-In any case, says Harriss, Buckingham was probably captured with the King, although he was still able to reward ninety of his retainers from Kent, Sussex and Surrey.
+In any case, says Harriss, Buckingham was probably captured with the King, although he was still able to reward 90 of his retainers from Kent, Sussex, and Surrey.
 It is not known for certain whether these men had actually fought with him at St Albans; as K. B. McFarlane points out, many retinues did not arrive in time to fight.